无能为力

 - Pinyin: wú néng wéi lì

-- English Translation: Powerless, unable to do anything, helpless
+- English Translation: Powerless to help (Helpless)

 2. Detailed Meaning and Nuances